uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

 You are advised to confirm payment schedules with your training provider.

+For advice about scholarships, you can:

+<a class="govuk-button govuk-button--secondary" data-module="govuk-button" href="https://beta-getintoteaching.education.gov.uk/#talk-to-us">Chat online</a>

+Alternatively, you can call Freephone 0800 389 2501 between 8.30am and 5pm, Monday to Friday.

 ## Tuition fee and maintenance loans

 You can take out a loan with [student